Black Friday 2020 Ring doorbell sale: Save hundreds on Ring cameras, lights and more

-Black Friday is only few short days away, but many of the sale's best discounts are already live -- particularly for Amazon's Ring home security products.
-From video doorbells to lights and even home security kits, you can find great discounts on any of them.
-(For the record, Best Buy launched its big sale on Nov.
-22, while Walmart's next big sale starts Nov.
-25, though both have interim deals in the meantime.)
-These are the best deals we've found so far, but before we jump into those, here are some ground rules:
+Black Friday is just a couple of days away, but tons of the best holiday discounts are already live -- particularly for Amazon's Ring home security products.
+From video doorbells to lights and even home security kits, you can find solid discounts on all of them.
+(For the record, Walmart's next big sale kicked off today, Nov.
+25, and Best Buy launched its big sale on Nov.
+22.)
+These are the best deals we've found so far, but before we jump into them, here are some things to note:

-- Note that many of these are a return to Prime Day lows, but there are some new additions.
+- Many of these deals are a return to Prime Day lows, but there are some new additions.

 - It's not impossible for there to be additional bundle and add-on deals, but we don't expect these prices to go any lower between now and the end of the year.

-- Note that many of these are already backordered for two to three weeks, and those ship times will likely get longer.
+- Some of these items are already back-ordered for two to three weeks, and those ship times will likely get longer.
 However, Amazon devices rarely go "out of stock" -- the shipping dates will just keep getting pushed further back in most cases.

 Don't see anything you want here?
 Don't worry -- more Black Friday and Cyber Monday sales are coming.